-2. The office of Institutional Effectiveness will convene a Research Advisory Committee comprised of constituency representatives in order to improve governance processes as they relate to data informed decision making.
+2. The Institutional Effectiveness office will convene a Research Advisory Committee comprised of constituency representatives in order to improve governance processes as they relate to data informed decision making.
 (IB7)

 3. Allan Hancock College will finalize and implement the 2022-32 Facilities Master Plan and 2022-26 Technology Plan (IB9).